pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/_index.md

 As to skills, you should be able to

 * use your local terminal.
-* read and understand basic Typescript, Python, Go, or C# code.
+* read and understand basic Typescript or Python code.